 These all communicate your website’s value to Google and can increase your ranking.
 You also want to include these elements of a solid off-page optimization strategy:

 - Develop a quality backlink profile

-- Have authoritative sites link to your site
+- Get authoritative sites to link to your site

-- Earn quality reviews for your business, preferably on Google on Yelp
+- Earn quality reviews for your business, preferably on Google, Facebook, and Yelp